dotnet/source-build/Documentation/Coherency.md

 - We have to be careful about cross-contaminating package feeds during the builds.

 ## Store and download packages in later builds
 During each build, we would save source-built packages off in an Azure account or NuGet feed.
 During later builds, we would restore these packages and use them in builds later in the dependency tree.
-In this scenario, the packages are more akin to build intermediate files and not final products.
+We can store the packages in multiple formats; nupkgs for us or RPM/Debs to allow distro maintainers to save the packages and reuse them.

 Pros:
 - Improved build times.